honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 ![Kniha Lidé a informace]({static}/images/img-2861.jpg) Book [People and information](https://www.databazeknih.cz/knihy/lide-a-informace-146195) by Vladimír Smetáček, 1981, photo by me

 I'm also way more ambitious with what I work on.
 With all the parallel conversations, tasks, and projects, I'm probably 100 times more effective and productive than my grandfather.
-I don't say this is only good; fetishizing productivity and trying to get more done in every second of our lives [has its own problems](https://www.oliverburkeman.com/posts), but the fact is that thanks to technological advancements augmenting my abilities, I _can_ do more than my ancestors.
+I don't say this is only good; fetishizing productivity and trying to get more done in every second of our lives [has its own problems](https://www.oliverburkeman.com/posts), but the fact is that thanks to technology augmenting my abilities, I _can_ do more than my ancestors.

 My smartphone or personal computer also compensate for my limitations.
 I'm so bad at math that I can't do 12 + 42 in my head without an embarrassing amount of effort.
 So I type even simple stuff like that into the calculator (to be precise, into the Spotlight or Google search fields).
 I might feel silly doing it, but at the same time, I know I can rely on it.
 Anytime.
 Thanks to that, I'm not afraid of adding.
 Not even multiplying!
 And with [WolframAlpha](https://www.wolframalpha.com/), I'm downright invincible.